List of secondary state highways in Virginia: SR 703 (Northampton County)

 State Route 703 in Northampton County is a secondary state highway.
-Also known as Butler's Bluff Drive, it begins at Kiptopeke Drive and loops around to Arlington Road.
+Also known as Butler's Bluff Drive, it begins at Kiptopeke Drive (State Route 704) and loops around to Arlington Road.

 SR 704 (Northampton County)

 State Route 704 in Northampton County is a secondary state highway.
 Also known as Kiptopeke Drive, it begins at the Lankford Highway in Kiptopeke and continues into Kiptopeke State Park.

 SR 711 (Chesterfield and Powhatan Counties)

 State Route 711 in Chesterfield and Powhatan Counties is a secondary state highway which runs from State Route 147 west to U.S. Route 522.
 It was primary State Route 44 until 1952.

 SR 712 (Brunswick County)

 State Route 712 in Brunswick County is an old alignment of the present US 1 corridor, bypassed in 1925.
 It runs 12.62 mi from State Route 606, just south of U.S. Route 58 at Edgerton, north to US 1 at the Nottoway River.

 Until 1949, it was primary State Route 140.